Starting a Family Office: Setup Guide for Advisors

 2. How does a chief investment officer fit into the structure of a family office?

-The chief investment officer plays an essential role in most family offices.
+The chief investment officer holds a central role in most family offices.
 They are responsible for managing and making decisions about the investments within the office.

 3. Can you explain what multi-family offices are?

 Multi-family offices work by providing services to multiple families instead of just one.
-These types of structures can be beneficial for smaller family offices as they allow for shared costs.
+These structures can benefit smaller family offices because they allow for shared costs.

 4. What should I consider when choosing the right structure for my family office?